 Just keep in mind that pencil skirts’ slim fit means that you won’t be taking long strides as you walk.
 You won’t be able to run for the bus in a pencil skirt.
 But you may just look fierce enough that the bus driver waits for you anyway.

 The Swing or Trapeze Dress

 Swing dresses are classic chic, often associated with the “swinging” 1960’s.
 They’re narrowest at the shoulders and get wider the longer they get.
 Swing dresses have no waist shaping at all.
 If you’re short, you might be overwhelmed by all the excess fabric.
 But if you’re tall, you’ll be able to rock a trapeze dress like nobody’s business.
 Trapeze dresses are Fashion with a capital F, so they’re not for the shy.
 But if you want a dress that says, “Hey look at me and how amazing I look!” then a trapeze dress will do the trick.

 Fit still matters with trapeze dresses.
 They won’t hang right if they don’t fit your shoulders properly.

 The Circle Skirt

 A circle skirt is similar to an A-line skirt, except that the skirt is fuller.
-The name comes from the shape of the pattern – literally a giant circle of fabric with a smaller circle cut out of the middle for the waist.
+The name comes from the shape of the pattern – literally, a giant circle of fabric with a smaller circle cut out of the middle for the waist.
 If you don’t have much of a defined waist, a circle skirt will define it for you by adding volume away from your waist.

-There really aren’t any dress shapes that can’t be worn by plus size women.
+The bottom line is, there really aren’t any dress shapes that can’t be worn by plus size women.
 But not all silhouettes are equally flattering on all women.
 Knowing what shapes work for your figure means that your wardrobe will be working with you, not against you.
 Hopefully this guide will be helpful!